How to Set Up an Autoblogging Website

 As a way of showcasing the power of WP RSS Aggregator, we decided to do just that; we set up an auto blogging website from scratch.
-With our team being a remote team and our very own Alyona already running a travel blog over at Alyona Travels, we chose travel as the website’s topic and put together a long list of travel bloggers from around the world.
+With ours being a remote team and our very own Alyona already running a travel blog over at Alyona Travels, we chose travel as the website’s topic and put together a long list of travel bloggers from around the world.

 The Tools Used

 All that’s needed to set up such a site is a clean WordPress install, a theme, a small selection of plugins and a few hours of work.
 The rest would take care of itself over time.

 For this project, we used the Gather premium theme from DevPress.
 We chose a premium theme since we had it handy and it fits the bill for the look we were going for, however, you’re free to use any free WordPress blogging theme, and there are plenty of great ones.